rdo-infra/ansible-role-dlrn/README.md

 The role will use the following variables, defined in the inventory:

-* `dlrn_server_type` (optional) can be `primary` or `backup`.
-A primary server checks periodically for changes in repos and synchronizes every build to a passive server if rsync is enabled.
-A passive server receives builds from the primary and serves the repos.
+* `dlrn_server_type` (optional) can be `builder` or `server`.
+A builder server checks periodically for changes in repos.
+The `server` roles access the built packages through NFS shares and serves the repos and APIs.
 Some DLRN configuration will be different depending on the server type.
-Defaults to `primary`.
 * `web_domain` (optional) defines the web url used to serve the repositories, without the initial `http://` part.
 Defaults to an empty string.
+* `nfs_shared_repos`: if set to `true` the repositories directory in the builder server will be shared to the host with server role via NFS for each dlrn worker.
+* `ip_trunk_builder`: IP address of the dlrn host with builder role.
+* `ip_trunk_server`: IP address of the dlrn host with server role.
+* `ip_db_master`: IP address of the host running the db used by dlrn.
 * `disk_for_builders` (optional), if set, specifies a disk to be used by the role for the workers.
 This disk will be initialized using LVM and mounted as /home.
-* `sshd_port` (optional) defines an extra SSH port.
-The SSH daemon will be configured to use it, so you may reduce the number of automated attacks.
-Defaults to 22.
 * `enable_https` (optional) allows us to specify if we want to set up HTTPS for the web component.
 If set to `true`, the required Apache vhost entries will be created.
 Defaults to `false`.